swiftlang/swift/docs/WholeModuleOptimization.rst

 escape analysis.
-If there is an SCC in the call graph and we process one function at a time, there are cases where we would have to be pessimistic and assume a value escapes, when in fact the value may be used within the SCC but never in a way that it escapes.
+If there is an SCC in the call graph and we process one function at a time, there are cases where we would have to be pessimistic and assume a value escapes, when in fact the value may be used within the SCC such that it never escapes.
 The same pessimism can happen in other analyses, e.g. dead argument analysis.

 In our current set of passes, several are implemented as SILModuleTransforms but simply iterate over the functions in the